matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 **Lesson learned:** Don't sacrifice load time to try to make things easier for you to manage.
 The site is for the user after all.

-### Backwards compatability
+### Backwards compatibility

 By default I would be loading a page that said please update your browser.
 I used a browser detector called Bowser.js to find out if the user was using an old browser and if they weren't I would load the rest of the page.

 The better way to do this is with feature detection with Modernizr.js (which I'm already using on the page).
 If the user doesn't have certain features, redirect them to a different page that tells the user to update their browser.
 That way, in the regular case the user starts loading the page right away instead of waiting on browser detection code to run.

-There is something really ugly about any sort of browser detection, but until you can guarentee everyone is running an up-to-date browser you have to do some.
+There is something really ugly about any sort of browser detection, but until you can guarantee everyone is running an up-to-date browser you have to do some.

 **Lesson learned:** Don't try to combine two pages into one, especially in a static site.